 Anything that causes you to lose one tooth begins a domino effect, and you will continue to lose teeth over time as they move towards the empty socket and also as your jaw begins to deteriorate.
 Dental implant surgery fills that empty socket, which keeps your other teeth and jaw stable.

 Dental implants also prevent tooth decay on two levels.
-First, dental implants and their crowns can’t decay, meaning these are teeth that can’t get cavities or root canals.
+First, dental implants and their crowns can’t decay, meaning these are teeth that can’t get cavities or infections that require root canals.
 Second, by keeping your jaw healthy and all your other teeth in place, you lower your risk of further tooth decay in your remaining teeth.

 Dental Implants Prevent Bone Deterioration in Your Jaw

 Any time you lose a tooth, the place where it once sat in your jaw immediately starts to deteriorate, albeit slowly.
-Your jaw needs your teeth’s roots, and this is why dental implants are the best option for holistic tooth replacement.
-By replacing the root of the tooth, dental implants stop jaw shrinkage at the site of the missing tooth.
+Your jaw needs your teeth’s roots; the tooth and the jaw stimulate each other.
+If the site of the lost tooth is left empty, that part of the bone is essentially abandoned on a biological level.

 Dental Implants Appear Just Like Natural Teeth